Computer Science (BS)

 CSC 380 Web Development I 3 Credits

-Web design using HTML, CSS and JavaScript language and frameworks, including React, VUE and Svelte.
+Web design using HTML, CSS and JavaScript language and modern fullstack frameworks, possibly using React, VUE, Svelte, SolidJS or some other.
 Client/server architecture and programming.
-Includes a rudimentary presentation of social impact, ethics and security.

 Prerequisite: minimum grade of C in CSC 112 & CSC 112L or permission of instructor.
 Corequisite: CSC 380L.